WiseLibs/wise-river/README.md

   2. They don't handle errors consistently or reliably
   3. Their composability with the rest of the Node.js ecosystem is often weak and limited

-Object streams should *feel* like regular promises, but provide the ability to easily operate on promises as a collection (just like arrays of values).
+Object streams should *feel* like regular promises, but provide the ability to easily operate on promises as a collection (just like arrays and values).

 `HonestStreams` can easily aggregate promises (or values) concurrently.
 Unlike many styles of streams, an `HonestStream` does not preserve sequence/order, allowing for maximum concurrency by default.
 However, `HonestStreams` give you total concurrency control, and therefore they can be made to process items in sequence if desired (see [Ordered Streams](#ordered-streams)).